 Surrounded by wilderness in Northwest Colorado, Pearl Lake State Park is a true escape from the hustle and bustle.
 It’s located about 30 minutes north of Steamboat Springs and across County Road 129 from busier and bigger Steamboat Lake State Park.

 The year round state park is a wonderful retreat centered around a beautiful alpine lake.
 You can camp here and rent one of two yurts.
 It’s more difficult to access during the winter, generally just offering snowshoeing and cross country skiers a set of trails to use, as well as renting the two yurts.
 Camping and boating are closed down for the winter.

 Boating: Open May 1 through November 1 each year.
 The 167 acre reservoir is open to wakeless-only boating.

 Camping: Yes, 36 sites, snowy conditions usually permit camping from late May through mid-October.
 Winter camping is closed, yurts are still available for rent.

-- Yurts- 2 available for rent for $70/night, electric heat and power, ceiling fan and light, 2 sets of bunk beds.
+- Yurts- 2 available for nightly rental, electric heat and power, ceiling fan and light, 2 sets of bunk beds.

 - Nearby Steamboat Lake keeps 14 electrical sites open in winter.